Resources

 Time management

-Time Budget Sheet tracking your time helps you manage your schedule effectively and make time for important tasks.
+Time budget sheet helps you manage your schedule effectively and make time for important tasks.
 It can also help in identifying distracting activities.

 Faculty & staff communication